davidcampelo/tv4e-recommender/README.md

 # +TV4E recommender system

-The [+TV4E Project](http://socialitv.web.ua.pt/index.php/projects/sponsored-projects/tv4e/) is an interactive television platform which allows automatically the enrichment of television experience with the integration of social contents.
+The [+TV4E Project](http://socialitv.web.ua.pt/index.php/projects/sponsored-projects/tv4e/)[1] is an interactive television platform which allows automatically the enrichment of television experience with the integration of social contents.
 In order to achieve a more compelling and personalized approach a system for recommending video contents according to the users' preferences.

-This systsem is still under  development, and so this README is still under construction.
+This system has been developed in the scope of a PhD research [2] in the context of the Doctoral Program of Information and  Communication in Digital Platforms (University of Aveiro, Portugal).
+It proposes a context aware recommender system (CARS) of informative contents about Assistance  Services  of  General  Interest  for the Elderly (ASGIE), for later exhibition on an Interactive TV (iTV) platform.
+The motivation of this research is to enhance the TV watching experience and promote seniors’ autonomy, wellbeing and info-inclusion by providing personalized high-valued informative contents.

 # Installation guide: